 One of the single best views along this epic road is at the highway pull-off at Wally Creek.
 As you walk out onto the large boulders you’ll get jaw-dropping views straight down the river and up to the towering mountains in the background.
 This is one of our favourite stops along the way as you only need to take a few minutes here but the scenery never gets old.

 The water that flows along Wally Creek is a beautiful deep green and you can stand right above it and watch the water rush through the rocky canyons.
 This is a great quick stop to take in the mountain views and stretch your legs.
 This pull-off can be quite easy to miss, so keep a close eye out for it.
-It is marked on the map above, is identified by its small fence riddled with locks, and you will also find the exact location if you type ‘Wally Creek’ into Google Maps.
+It is marked on the map above, and historically was identifiable by its small fence riddled with locks, and you will also find the exact location if you type ‘Wally Creek’ into Google Maps.

 While Tofino is the real gem along the west coast of Vancouver Island, Ucluelet certainly deserves a mention.
 It isn’t quite as quaint and cool as Tofino but it is still a really funky town in a very pretty setting.
 There are some cool cafes and bakeries here and the inner harbour is worth visiting.
 However, the real appeal of Ucluelet is the Wild Pacific Trail.